wishihab/WeDefend/README.md

 ![ScreenShot](https://github.com/wishihab/WiDefend/blob/master/widefend_v1.2/Capture.JPG)

-This application will help you to Analyst (monitoring) Trojan Remote Access Tool running in your device.
+This Application will help you to analyze (Monitor) The Trojan Remote Access Tool that is running in your device.
-Note : This application is not antivirus, this app can't remove and detect automatically RATrojan, this app helpful to analyze from amature or normal skill attacker.
+Note: This application is not an antivirus, this app can't remove and detect RAT Trojan automatically, this app will analyze RAT Trojan from amateur to normal skill attackers.

 -===============================================================================-
 - Windows Version Detail : https://github.com/wishihab/WiDefend/tree/master/widefend_v1.2